MohammedAlkhayyat/NormNumGromacs/README.md

 The code then defines another function named num_points_within_radius which takes 3 arguments: pol_rows, sol_rows, and radius.
 This function loops through the elements of the pol_rows list, and for each element it loops through the elements of the sol_rows list.
 For each pair of elements, it calculates the distance between the x, y, and z coordinates and compares it to the radius.
 If the distance is less than or equal to the radius, it increments a counter.
 After all pairs have been compared, the function appends the final value of the counter to a list and returns the list.

 Finally, the code calls the num_points_within_radius function, passing it the pol_rows, sol_rows, and num variables as arguments, and prints the result.

+For visullization, take the csv and code into an editor or colab, change the r value according to your system